dexter/dexter/README.md

 #### Spotters

-the component that detects mentions in the text, and maps each mention to a list of candidate entities, you can register a spotter writing inside the `<spotters>`tag:
+The component that detects mentions in the text, and maps each mention to a list of candidate entities, you can register a spotter writing inside the `<spotters>`tag:

  ```
  	<spotters>